julesjazz/grapefruitlab/content/print/pity-fear.md

 What were you working on when I came in?

 **Mia:**
-Oh yeah, I was hanging this… Do you have what you need to work on some music?
+Oh yeah, I was fixing this… Do you have what you need to work on some music?

 **Josie:**
 Yeah, I had some ideas for an ending.
 Big final number.
 Maybe even, reveal a full band behind the curtain?

 **Mia:**
 Oh that’s fun.
 Would they have to wait back there the whole show?
 What if we did something with a ‘helicopter landing on stage’?
-But small, it’s a radio controlled thing?
+But small, like a radio controlled thing?
 It lands on the altar, and it’s carrying… A fortune cookie maybe?
 Some message from the gods?
 A prophesy!

 **Josie:**
 It’s a bit *Deus Ex Machina*.
 God from a literal machine?